reebayk/reebayk/README.md

 - I’m interested in front-end development, I'm basically from a medical background
 - I’m currently learning javascript
 - How to reach me: reebayk05@gmail.com
-- Fun fact: I have launched a program named careerbloom codinghub CBC for non-techies where they can learn html and basic css (inline as well as internal)
+- Fun fact: I have launched a program named careerbloom codinghub CBC for non-techies where they can learn html and css

 <!---